pzel/testdouble-test-wiki/Partial-Mock.md

+If a [[test double]] is a crash dummy, then a partial mock is a person wearing a [crash dummy Halloween costume](https://www.google.com/search?q=crash+dummy+halloween+costume&safe=off&client=safari&rls=en&source=lnms&tbm=isch&sa=X&ved=0CAcQ_AUoAWoVChMI0ef2l7amyAIVxY8NCh13ZwAA&biw=1240&bih=716): still a stand-in for the real thing, but whose purpose is definitely less straightforward.

 Put simply, "partial mock" refers to any actual object which has been wrapped or changed to provide artificial responses or verify actual interactions by a test.
-Partial mocks are widely considered to be an anti-pattern of [[test doubles|test double]] usage.
+Partial mocks are widely considered to be an anti-pattern of [[test double]] usage.

 ## Why are they used